28 Hubert Street

 CEC ArtsLink produces Flipside, an exhibition of work by ArtsLink awardees at Artists Space in NYC.

-CEC ArtsLink begins collaboration with contemporary music organization Bang on a Can to bring Central Asian musicians to the Summer Institute at Mass MoCA.
+CEC ArtsLink begins an ongoing collaboration with Bang on a Can, which brings the US contemporary music ensemble to Russia, Uzbekistan, and Kyrgyzstan and Central Asian musicians to the Contemporary Music Summer Institute at Mass MoCA.

 FlipFest! and Global Art Lab

 President Michael Brainerd retires.
 Fritzie Brown, Director of the ArtsLink Awards program, is chosen to lead the organization.